-- A. The use of historical data in developing the hurricane model shall be supported by rigorous methods published in current scientific and technical literature. - B. Modeled and historical results shall reflect statistical agreement using current scientific and statistical methods for the academic disciplines appropriate for the various hurricane model components or characteristics.
+- A. The use of historical data in developing the hurricane model shall be supported by rigorous methods published in current scientific and technical literature. - B. Modeled and historical results shall reflect statistical agreement using current scientific and statistical methods for the academic disciplines appropriate for the various hurricane model components characteristics.

-Purpose: Many aspects of hurricane model development and implementation involve fitting a probability distribution to historical data for use in generating stochastic storms.
+Many aspects of hurricane model development and implementation involve fitting a probability distribution to historical data for use in generating stochastic storms.
 Such fitted models must be checked to ensure that the distributions are reasonable.
 The chi-square goodness-of-fit test may not be sufficiently rigorous for demonstrating the reasonableness of models of historical data.

-M-1, Annual Occurrence Rates

-- S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year - S-2A, Examples of Hurricane Loss Exceedance Estimates (2012 FHCF Exposure Data) - S-2B, Examples of Hurricane Loss Exceedance Estimates (2017 FHCF Exposure Data) - S-3, Distributions of Stochastic Hurricane Parameters - S-4, Validation Comparisons - S-5, Average Annual Zero Deductible Statewide Hurricane Loss Costs - Historical versus Modeled
+- Relevant Forms: G-3, Statistical Hurricane Standards Expert Certification - M-1, Annual Occurrence Rates - S-1, Probability and Frequency of Florida Landfalling Hurricanes per - S-2, Examples of Hurricane Loss Exceedance Estimates - S-3.
+Distributions of Stochastic Hurricane Parameters - S-4, Validation Comparisons - S-5, Average Annual Zero Deductible Statewide Hurricane Loss Costs - Historical versus Modeled - A-8.
+Hurricane Probable Maximum Loss for Florida

 - 1. Provide a completed Form S-3, Distributions of Stochastic Hurricane Parameters.
 Identify the form of the probability distributions used for each function or variable, if applicable.
 Identify statistical techniques used for estimation and the specific goodness-of-fit tests applied along with the corresponding p-values.
 Describe whether the fitted distributions provide a reasonable agreement with the historical data.
 Provide a link to the location of the form [insert hyperlink here]. - 2.
 Describe the nature and results of the tests performed to validate the windspeeds generated. - 3.
-Provide the dates of hurricane loss of the insurance claims data used for validation and verification of the hurricane model.
+Provide the dates of hurricane loss of the insurance hurricane claims data used for validation and verification of the hurricane model.

 - 4. Provide an assessment of uncertainty in hurricane probable maximum loss levels and hurricane loss costs for hurricane output ranges using confidence intervals or other scientific characterizations of uncertainty. - 5.
 Justify any differences between the historical and modeled results using current scientific and statistical methods in the appropriate disciplines. - 6.
 Provide graphical comparisons of modeled and historical data and goodness-of-fit tests.
 Examples to include are hurricane frequencies, tracks, intensities, and physical damage. - 7.
 Provide a completed Form S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year.
 Provide a link to the location of the form [insert hyperlink here]. - 8.
-Provide a completed Form S-2A, Examples of Hurricane Loss Exceedance Estimates (2012 FHCF Exposure Data).
-Provide a link to the location of the form [insert hyperlink here]. - 9.
-Provide a completed Form S-2B, Examples of Hurricane Loss Exceedance Estimates (2017 FHCF Exposure Data).
+Provide a completed Form S-2, Examples of Hurricane Loss Exceedance Estimates.
 Provide a link to the location of the form [insert hyperlink here].

-- 1. Forms S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year, S-2A, Examples of Hurricane Loss Exceedance Estimates (2012 FHCF Exposure Data), S-2B, Examples of Hurricane Loss Exceedance Estimates (2017 FHCF Exposure Data), and S-3, Distributions of Stochastic Hurricane Parameters, will be reviewed.
-Justification for the distributions selected, including for example, citations to published literature or analyses of specific historical data, will be reviewed. - 2.
-The modeling organization characterization of uncertainty for windspeed, damage estimates, annual hurricane loss, hurricane probable maximum loss levels, and hurricane loss costs will be reviewed.
+- 1. Forms S-1, Probability and Frequency of Florida Landfalling Hurricanes per Year; S-2, Examples of Hurricane Loss Exceedance Estimates; and S-3, Distributions of Stochastic Hurricane Parameters, will be reviewed.
+Justification for the distributions selected, including for example, citations to published literature or analyses of specific historical data, will be reviewed.
+Justification for the goodness-of-fit tests used will also be reviewed. - 2.
+The modeling organization characterization of uncertainty for windspeed, damage estimates, annual hurricane loss, hurricane probable maximum loss levels, and hurricane loss costs will be reviewed. - 3.
+Regression analyses performed will be reviewed, including for example parameter estimation, graphical summaries and numerical measures of the quality of fit, residual analysis and verification of regression assumptions, outlier treatment, and associated uncertainty assessment.